-Stipend regulations are based on Sectoral Determination 5: Learnerships.
-A stipend is income issued to unemployed candidates placed on internships, learnerships and apprenticeships.
+Learnership stipend rules and regulations are contained in Sectoral Determination 5: Learnerships.
+A stipend is an income issued to unemployed candidates placed on internships, learnerships and apprenticeships.
 Keeping stipends low increases the opportunity for low wages once qualified.

 Learnership stipends are paid to those who were unemployed when placed on a learnership or apprenticeship.
 If you were already employed and then placed on a learnership you are not entitled to a stipend in addition to your salary.

-Learnerships have become an easy way to employ and pay low, Learnership candidates aren’t paid market related wages.
+Learnerships have become an easy way to employ youth and pay them low.
+Learnership candidates aren’t paid market-related pay but minimum rates.

-If you apply for a learnership, try negotiate the best possible amount but don’t expect this as a right.
-Most organisations aren’t looking for youth who believe they have rights, they are looking for youth who can survive on very little for one year.
-Hopefully you can afford to accept an opportunity to qualify even if you are poor and have no family support.
+If you apply for a learnership, try to negotiate the best possible amount but don’t expect this as a right.
+Most organisations aren’t looking for youth who believe in their rights, they are looking for youth who can survive on very little for one year.
+Hopefully, you can afford to accept an opportunity to qualify even if you are poor and have no family support.

 Decide on the minimum you’re willing to sign up for and then honour it – i.e. be the best you can be or don’t accept the position.

-The Department of Labour has published rules for Learnerships called Sectoral Determination 5: Learnerships.
+The Department of Labour published Sectoral Determination 5: Learnerships.